xiangivyli/it_foundamental_course/README.md

 - Use npm run serve to start development server
 - Automatic hot-reloading when files change
 - Compilation of Vue files to brower-compatible JavaScript

+## 1.6 NodeJS

+### 1.6.1 Port
+- Ports are **virtual places within an operating system**, where network connections start and end
+    - Every machine has a range of ports available
+    - These ports can be allocated to specific applications
+    - Every application or service, runs and is available on a specific port

+### 1.6.2 HTTP Communication
+HTTP provides the foundation for frontend-backend communication:
+- **HTTP requests** from frontend to backend are called "requests"
+- **HTTP responses** from backend to frontend are called "responses"
+- **HTTP URLs** consist of protocols (http/https), hostname, port, and endpoint

+> [!IMPORTANT]
+> HTTP Protocol
+> - System of rules that define how data is exchanged over internet
+> - HTTP stands for **Hyper Text Transfer Protocol
+> - HTTP was originally created to send HTML files